Wagasana, greeting the day

 Take a Doga (brain) breaks everyday, for 5-10 minutes to rejuvenate and re-energize your, and your dogs, mind and body.

-Integrating massage, stretch, breathing and relaxation into desensitization (home) and training (anywhere) for dogs is mutually beneficial on many levels.
+Integrating massage, stretch, breathing and relaxation into desensitization (home) and training for dogs is mutually beneficial on many levels.
 Training / learning does not start and stop for us or our dogs.
-Embrace what works well for you and your dogs, and integrating it daily.
+Embrace what works well for you and your dogs and integrate it daily.

 Enjoy the evolving journey and paradigm shift (movement to new thinking) living and learning with dogs.
 It can be joyful or painful as is every second of life.
 It can change in a blink.
 Dogs respond to changes in us (good, bad, funny sad) with their own responses / reactions (lethargy, boredom, destruction, barking, chewing, jumping.)